Cannabis

 Cannabis originated in the mountains of modern-day Tibet and northern India and was spread throughout modern-day Iran, China, Japan, Taiwan and southern Siberia by ancient settlers and farmers over several thousand years.

-The Scythian, nomadic warriors who lived on the steppes of Eurasia around 900BC, played an important role in spreading Cannabis throughout modern-day Europe, the Middle East and Africa.
-Their word for it, Kanab, is also widely considered the origin of the word, Cannabis. s
+The Scythian, nomadic warriors who lived on the steppes of Eurasia starting around 900BC, played an important role in spreading Cannabis throughout modern-day Europe, the Middle East and Africa.
+Their word for it, Kanab, is also widely considered the origin of the word, Cannabis.

-The earliest use of cannabis in what is now China, Japan and Taiwan, more as a textile, became what we know as Cannabis Sativa.
+The earliest use of cannabis in what is now China, Japan and Taiwan, was more as a textile, and became what we know as Cannabis Sativa.

-The earliest use of cannabis in what is now India, Iran and southern Siberia, more as a drug, became what we know as Cannabis Indica.
+The earliest use of cannabis in what is now India, Iran and southern Siberia, was more as a drug, and became what we know as Cannabis Indica.

 Today we know both types produce THC and CBD and due to the fact there was only cross-breeding in the black market for nearly a century, it’s mostly hybrids in North America.